teemtee/docs/blog/web/blog.md

 ## Link issue from test

 Implementing the first direction in `tmt` was relatively easy:
-Just define a standard way to store links with their relations.
+We just defined a standard way to store links with their relations.
 This is covered by the core [link][link] key which holds a list of `relation:link` pairs.
 Here's an example test
 metadata: